acherrera/robo_larry/README.md

 Yes!
 Exactly what I was looking for - https://python-mss.readthedocs.io/examples.html#opencv-numpy This guy must be watching the same tutorial I am.
 That page references the tutorial that I'm working with.
 Appears to work well enough and looks like it is returning frame rates of 150-200 FPS.
 Which seems suspect, but I'll check that out later

+Got the controls working for the game.
+Pyautogui was good enough for me, so I'm going to stick with it.